 If you need more predictions than are available in the free tier, you can purchase them.
 Purchased predictions are also provisioned on a calendar month basis.

 Heroku—If you signed up for an account using the Heroku add-on, you can purchase more add-on credits.
-See the Einstein Vision add-on page for more information about plans and pricing.
+See the Einstein Vision and Language add-on page for more information about plans and pricing.

-Salesforce—If you signed up for an account using Salesforce, contact your account executive to purchase predictions for Einstein Platform Services.
+Salesforce—If you signed up for an account using Salesforce, contact your account executive to purchase predictions for Einstein Vision and Language.
 To add predictions to an existing account, you must provide the organization ID for your Einstein Platform Services account.
 To get your Einstein Platform Services organization ID, call the usage API.
 See GET API Usage.

 If you’re not sure what method you used to sign up or if you have any questions, post on the Einstein Platform developer forum.

 There are two ways you can get your prediction usage information from the Einstein Platform Services APIs.